pikachu28/INSPIRATHON-21/README.md

 ## Future Scope

-1. Report the posts that are offensive
+1. Report the posts that are offensive.
-2. Blocking the posts to be uploaded whose sentiments have offensive meaning against women on social media platforms
+2. Blocking the posts to be uploaded whose sentiments have offensive meaning against women on social media platforms.
-3. Deploying the chrome extension
+3. Deploying the Chrome Extension to block frequently accounts.